 Event Organisers, as the name suggests, organise any event or conference.
 They sit down with clients to figure out the purpose, theme, and number of the guests of the event.
 They also coordinate the event of the night and ensure everything is run smoothly.

 5. Executive Chef

-The Executive Chef is the head cook who runs the kitchen in a restaurant establishment, hotel and country club.
+An Executive Chef is the head cook who runs the kitchen in a restaurant establishment, hotel and country club.
 They manage the necessary food supplies and equipment and assigns cooking tasks in his team of kitchen workers.

-1. KDU Penang University College
+1. UOW Malaysia KDU University College - Penang Campus

 2. Tunku Abdul Rahman University College

 Since 1969, Tunku Abdul Rahman University College (TARC) has been providing excellent teaching and learning services.
 It is home to over 28,000 students from 20 different countries.
 It offers dual award qualification that is in collaboration with international partners to provide students with international exposure.

 3. Asia Pacific University of Technology and Innovation (APU)